-17.14.
-Notwithstanding section 1316 of this Bylaw, unless 16(b) and 16(c) apply, if:

-a) a certified arborist provides a report to the satisfaction of the Environmental Protection Officer, Community Forester or Manager that a tree is an unreasonable hazard to the safety of persons or property, or where the applicant has otherwise demonstrated to the satisfaction of the Environmental Protection Officer, Community Forester or Manager Form Englis that the tree is hazardous, dead, damaged, diseased or in decline beyond expectation of recovery as per the "Tree Risk Assessment in Urban Areas and the Urban/Rural Interface Manual;" or

-- b) the Environmental Protection Officer, Community Forester or Manager or other duly authorized District representative, or an engineer, geoscientist or forester employed by any public utility, or a certified arborist, provides clear evidence satisfactory to the relevant District representative that a tree is impairing, interfering or damaging the normal operation of sewers, drains, water lines, septic fields, electrical lines, permanent structures, poles or other similar equipment and appurtenances and that the impairment, interference or risk cannot be reduced or removed in any way other than the removal of the tree; or - c) a tree prevents the owner of a parcel on which the tree is located from developing or using the parcel in a manner permitted under the Zoning Bylaw, and the development or use of the parcel cannot be modified to accommodate the tree without causing the owner undue hardship as determined by the Environmental Protection Officer, Community Forester or Manager, then the Environmental Protection Officer, Community Forester or Manager shall issue a tree permit for the removal of such tree.
+- 14. Notwithstanding section 13 of this Bylaw, unless 13(b) and 13(c) apply, if: - a) a certified arborist provides a report to the satisfaction of the Environmental Protection Officer, Community Forester or Manager that a tree is an unreasonable hazard to the safety of persons or property, or where the applicant has otherwise demonstrated to the satisfaction of the Environmental Protection Officer, Community Forester or Manager that the tree is hazardous, dead, damaged, diseased or in decline beyond expectation of recovery as per the "Tree Risk Assessment in Urban Areas and the Urban/Rural Interface Manual;" or - b) the Environmental Protection Officer, Community Forester or Manager or other duly authorized District representative, or an engineer, geoscientist or forester employed by any public utility, or a certified arborist, provides clear evidence satisfactory to the relevant District representative that a tree is impairing, interfering or damaging the normal operation of sewers, drains, water lines, septic fields, electrical lines, permanent structures, poles or other similar equipment and appurtenances and that the impairment, interference or risk cannot be reduced or removed in any way other than the removal of the tree; or then the Environmental Protection Officer, Community Forester or Manager shall issue a tree permit for the removal of such tree.